White-Todd baronets

 The White-Todd Baronetcy, of Eaton Place in the City of Westminster, was a title in the Baronetage of the United Kingdom.
 It was created on 20 June 1913 for Joseph White-Todd, a wealthy merchant banker and Chairman of the Phoenix Assurance Company.
+He was the founder and benefactor of the Havana Yacht Club, director of the Callander, Oban, Central Argentine, and Buenos Aires Western Railways, and decorated with the Grand Cross of the Spanish Order of Merit.
 The title became extinct on his death in 1926.